wso2-attic/ballerina-integrator/README.md

 ## What you’ll build
 To understand how you can build a RESTful web service using Ballerina, let’s consider a real world use case of an order management scenario of an online retail application.
-We can model the order management scenario as a RESTful web service; 'order_mgt_service',  which accepts different HTTP request for order management tasks such as order creation, retrieval, updating and deletion.
+You can model the order management scenario as a RESTful web service; 'order_mgt_service',  which accepts different HTTP request for order management tasks such as order creation, retrieval, updating and deletion.
-The following figure illustrates all the required functionalities of the OrderMgt RESTful web service that we will build.
+The following diagram illustrates all the required functionality of the Order Management RESTful web service that you are going to build.

 ![RESTful Service](images/restful-service.svg "RESTful Service")

-- **Create Order** : To place a new order you can send an HTTP POST request which contains the order details to the endpoint: `http://xyz.retail.com/order`.
-If the request is successful, the service responds with a `201 Created` HTTP response, with the `location` header pointing to the newly created resource at `http://xyz.retail.com/order/123456`.
+- **Create Order** : To place a new order, use an HTTP POST request that contains order details, and then send the request to the http://xyz.retail.com/order endpoint.
+If the request is successful, the service should respond with a 201 Created HTTP response that has the location header pointing to the newly created resource at http://xyz.retail.com/order/123456.
-- **Retrieve Order** : You can retrieve the order details by sending an HTTP GET request to the relevant endpoint: `http://xyz.retail.com/order/<orderId>`
+- **Retrieve Order** : To retrieve order details, send an HTTP GET request to the appropriate URL that includes the order ID.http://xyz.retail.com/order/.
-- **Update Order** : You can update an existing order by sending an HTTP PUT request with the content for the updated order.
+- **Update Order** : To update an existing order, send an HTTP PUT request with content for the order update.
-- **Delete Order** : An existing order can be deleted by sending an HTTP DELETE request to the relevant endpoint: `http://xyz.retail.com/order/<orderId>`.
+- **Delete Order** : To delete an existing order, send an HTTP DELETE request to the http://xyz.retail.com/order/ endpoint.

 ## Prerequisites